Thunderbolts*: Pre-production

-Several crew members returned to work on Thunderbolts* with director Jake Schreier from the television series Beef, and explored mental health similar to that series.
+Director Jake Schreier brought back several crew members from his television series Beef to work on Thunderbolts*; both projects explore mental health issues.

 Ayo Edebiri joined the cast in January 2023 as de Fontaine's assistant Mel, when Louis-Dreyfus said filming would begin that June.
 In February, Steven Yeun was cast as Sentry with the potential to continue in future MCU films.
 Yeun worked with Schreier on the Netflix series Beef (2023–present), and the director had the actor in mind when adding the character.
 The next month, Beef creator Lee Sung Jin revealed that he was rewriting the script at Schreier's request and said there were "a lot of themes and exciting things" that drew him to the project.
 He worked closely with Schreier on the script and noted that, unlike Beef, Thunderbolts was Schreier's project and had different writing needs than the series, given the film's large scope and scale.
 With the team largely consistent, Schreier worked in subsequent drafts to "go deeper" with the characters "on the margins" such as Mel and Congressman Gary and "[tying] their arcs together into something that would feel resonant".